 “Outside of performance awards, which continues to show a huge bump in employee happiness and engagement, years of service or anniversary awards make employees feel valued,” says Nero.
-“Our studies have shown [that] companies with years of service awards retain employees an average of two years longer than companies that don’t.”
+“Our studies have shown that companies with years of service awards retain employees an average of two years longer than companies that don’t.”

 As with several of the other things employees value over money, Nero says that recognition has an “amazing ROI” compared to doling out bonuses and salary increases.

-“Our partners and surveys have continuously reported that money is easy but ineffective at delivering engagement, productivity and retention,” says Nero.
+“Our partners and surveys have continuously reported that money is easy but ineffective at delivering engagement, productivity, and retention,” says Nero.
 “An employee might say they want more money, but what they need is to be recognized.”

-As you can see, there are at least five different things that are more important to your employees than salary.
-So although money is still a significant factor when it comes to a job, it simply doesn’t compensate for an unhappy work environment.
+Although money is still a significant factor when it comes to a job, it simply doesn’t compensate for an unhappy work environment.